 She had never been so uncomfortable—but she had never been so grateful for the pain.
 She was alive.

 Goda was lying next to her on the ground.
-The inertia had knocked her over as well.
+The momentum had knocked her over as well.
 She was looking up at the sky, her face serene, as if she had been stretched out on a warm rock in the light of the morning sun.
 Goda was laughing.

 Kanna stared at her with astonishment.
 Clearly, the woman had lost her mind.